gato365/gato365-regex/README.md

 ## 1. Introductory Paragraph
 2. You say you want emails, huh????
-   1. Topic A
-   2. Topic B
+   1. The Breakdown of Process
+   2. Text of solution
-   3. Topic C
+   3. Connectors
+   4. Putting everything together
 3. Conclusion

 ## Introductory Paragraph